You can register to vote in the following manners;

 Deadline to Register

-- Registration-by-mail forms must be postmarked no later than the deadline to register
+- Registration-by-mail forms must be received no later than the deadline to register

 Qualifications to Apply to Register to Vote